864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 • Speed & Separation Monitoring: Cobots can reduce their speed of activity as humans get closer to them.

 • Hand-Guiding Functions: Cobots with hand-guiding functionalities assist in delicate production.
-They can learn how to hold and move an object at a pressure and pace that does not cause damage to an item through sensing an operator’s actual grip and speed of movement.
+They can learn how to hold and move an object at a pressure and pace that does not cause damage to an item by sensing an operator’s actual grip and speed of movement.

 Not only have they increased their employee satisfaction by doing so, but they have also increased their production output and factory space efficiency.